 Native Peoples in Massachusetts Today

 One issue of exceptional importance is federal recognition.
 Of the tribes native to Massachusetts, only two have received federal recognition.
 The Wampanoag of Gay Head, on Martha’s Vineyard, received federal recognition in 1987.
-The Wampanoag of Mashpee received federal recognition in 2007, thirty-one years after the tribe began pursuing such recognition.
+The Wampanoag of Mashpee received federal recognition in 2007, 31 years after the tribe began pursuing such recognition.
 In 2015, the federal government set aside land as a reservation for the tribe.
 Federal recognition gives tribes the right to government land, money to build housing and administrative buildings, and the right to repatriation of stolen artifacts and human remains under the Native American Graves Protection and Repatriation Act.

 The metropolitan Boston area is currently home to over 6,000 Native Americans, according to the North American Indian Center of Boston.
 Typical of urban Native areas, the Boston Indian community is comprised of people from a wide array of tribes, both from New England and the rest of the country.
 Significant numbers of New England Wabanaki peoples are represented in the population; these are primarily Micmac, but also include Abenaki, Maliseet, Passamaquoddy and Penobscot.
 There are also many southern New England tribes including Wampanoag, Nipmuck, Narragansett, and Mohecan.
 Overall, more than thirty tribes, bands, and nations are represented.